FOAOTMAD

 Supporting traditional old-time American music and dance in the UK

 Friends of American Old-Time Music and Dance (FOAOTMAD for short!) was founded in 1993 with the aim of furthering the promotion and performance of traditional old-time music and dance in the UK.
-We organise regular music camps, residential workshops, dance parties and support for many other formal and informal old-time events.
-We have a proud history of encouraging and supporting the best artists from American, Canada, UK and Europe during their visits to the UK.
+We presently organise an annual old-time music festival, regular music camps, a residential house party with workshops and dance parties.
+Members also receive a quarterly full colour magazine and free online workshops.

 So what is old-time?